walshbr/introduction-to-text-analysis/sentiment-analysis/sentiment-analysis.md

 We began this book by talking about interpretation on a micro level: close reading asks you to pay attention to every small detail in a text to produce analysis.
 We have since zoomed out to think about what we could gain from macro reading and how computers enable us to understand texts in new ways.
 In our final moments, we will loop back around to the beginning.

-We have repeatedly stressed the interplay of computation and interpretation: when the computer spits some results at you, your work has only begun.
+We have repeatedly stressed the interplay of computation and interpretation: when the computer presents some results to you, your work has only begun.
 The computer can supply data, but you must interpret that data yourself.
 The computer does not really read.
 You do.
 What you've learned about is how to read _with_ computers.

 But you have probably also noticed in the last few chapters that the kinds of readings we are using our computers for have become more sophisticated.
 When we use software to discover the topics a text is discussing or to identify anonymous authors, we are not quite having them read in the same mode as a person would.
 But we are getting closer.
 These techniques aim to provide a richer sense of a text, and they do so in quite sophisticated ways.
 We will close with a somewhat simpler problem, but one that is profoundly difficult for computers: is a particular text happy or sad?
 For that matter, is a sentence?
 A word?